How To Actually Keep Your New Year’s Resolutions

 What are you in it for?
 What’s your incentive?
 What drove you in this direction in the first place?

-Keeping “why” within reach for easy access as a reminder can reinvigorate when you seem to lose your way a bit.
+Keeping “why” within reach for easy access as a reminder can reinvigorate when you seem to lose your way.
 Always remember your why.

 Make A Plan